Ito's Formula for Gaussian Processes with Stochastic Discontinuities: Wick-Skorokhod integration

 and such that, for every $\epsilon>0$, there is a partition $\lambda$ of $[0,T]$ such that for all refinements $\kappa=\{0=s_0<s_1<\cdots<s_n\leq T\}$ of $\lambda$

 Roughly speaking, this requirement means that the continuous part of the quadratic variation (in the sense of stochastic analysis) must vanish.

-The following structural assumption on the Cameron-Martin space will be assumed for the main results of this paper: \begin{itemize} \item[{\bf (H)}] The Cameron-Martin space $CM_X$ of $X$ is separable and $W^*_2\cap CM_X$ is dense in $CM_X$. \end{itemize}
+The following structural assumption on the Cameron-Martin space will be assumed for the main results of this paper: \begin{itemize} \item[{\bf (H)}] The Cameron-Martin space $CM_X$ of $X$ is separable and $X$ is $W^*_2$-dense. \end{itemize} Under condition $(H)$, we can thus study the Wick-Skorokhod integral for $\mathcal{R}= {W}^*_2$.
+In order to lighten the notation, we skip the subscript from the notation of the Wick-Skorokhod integral in this case and simply write